Understanding why men show insecurity in relationships is the biggest hurdle to overcoming it.

 But in a society where monogamy is expected it creates a conflict.
 When a man is faithful to one women she becomes the only one who can carry his genes to the next generation.
 So he invests his emotions heavily in her.
 If she cheats or decides to leave then she will not continue his line.

 Putting all your eggs in one biological basket is not good betting.
-But since that is what most men do it contributes to creating the fear based mindset.
+But since that is what we have to do it contributes to creating the fear based mindset.
 1

 4. It Is Easier For A Women To Get Sex

 It is easier for a woman to go out and get laid than it is for a man.

 A woman has more options.
 So when a man with limited game lands a woman he wants to hold on tight and never let go because he worries he won't find another girl.
 This creates the fear and neediness.

 While it's true that for most women it's easier to get a lay, this shouldn't cause a problem if you are confident in yourself and your masculinity.

 It is all in the attitude.
 If you perceive yourself as never having a shot with anyone else it makes you more needy.

 If you are confident in your ability to find another girl, should you have to, then it removes this fear and insecurity.

 5. Sexual Insecurity: Fear Of Not Being Good Enough